Hearing protection device

-The use of the HPD without individual selection, training and fit testing. does not significantly reduce the risk of hearing loss.
+The use of the HPD without individual selection, training and fit testing does not significantly reduce the risk of hearing loss.
 For example, one study covered more than 19 thousand workers, some of whom usually used hearing protective devices, and some did not use them at all.
 There was no statistically significant difference in the risk of noise-induced hearing loss.

 Exposure limits

 In the context of work, adequate hearing protection is that which reduces noise exposure to below 85 dBA over the course of an average work shift of eight hours.

 When sounds exceed 80 dBA, it becomes dangerous to the ears.
 The National Institute for Occupational Safety and Health (NIOSH) has standards that show how long a person can be in different loudness levels before the person reaches their maximum daily dose and becomes damaging to their hearing.
 These standards can give individuals an idea of when hearing protection should be considered.
 The maximum daily dose with the corresponding decibel level is shown below.

-Decibel Level with the time reaching maximum daily dose (dBA):